 Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-February 22nd will see Philadelphia-based bastions of death metal battery, BASILYSK, self-release their well anticipated new album, ‘Emergence‘.
+February 22nd will see Philadelphia, Pennsylvania-based bastions of death metal battery, BASILYSK, self-release their well anticipated new album, ‘Emergence‘.

 The nine-song album is the follow-up to the band’s first studio outing, 2012’s ‘Seasons Of Misanthropy’, but this is not the same BASILYSK that appeared on it.
 In 2016, the group went through line up changes that now finds the band’s founding guitarist and vocalist Josh Perrin joined by Luke Gary (guitar, backing vocals), Michael Lee Churry (drums), and Jimmy “Grim Jim“ Viola (bass).

 What this quartet creates upon this album is nothing short of astounding, a materializing of expertly rendered brutality, but such that is honed with progressive qualities.
 When it comes to death metal in particular, I usually find there are basically two schools of thought at play within the genre.
 You have the “elementary” classmen, those that keep close to the rudimentary teachings without straying too far away from the basics, and you should know there’s nothing wrong with that, of course.

 Then, you have those within the “gifted” class, practitioners of what has been taught, yes, but they also possess a desire to push boundaries, to think outside of the box.
 It is my belief that BASILYSK is the latter, both as a band and as musicians, ones fluent in the normal curriculum.
 Yet, as such, they are not content just to rehash, recycle, or regurgitate what has come before.